 Each project has unique circumstances that can affect how long it will take to install your product.
 Your salesperson will tell you roughly how long it will take to install your product.

 Inspection & Permits

 We require a Level II chimney inspection to certify your chimney is safe if we are installing one of the following:

 Pellet stove into a fireplace

 We also require a Level II chimney inspection if your home was built before 1960.
-Salter's does not perform Level II chimney inspections.
-We would be happy to give you a recommendation!
+Salter's does perform Level II chimney inspections.
+Click here to schedule your chimney inspection.

 NOTE: We may require a Level II or III chimney inspection if there are any indicators that your chimney may be unsafe.